 - An Annual Exhibition, run in conjunction with the Aldershot Militaria Society in September each year.

 - Special Publications, in print, providing in depth information on specific military history subjects which have not been published elsewhere.

 What does the MHS offer?

-It is not an exclusive club for the very knowledgeable or high brow collector.
-Membership is open to all, young and old, from professional military historian and life-long specialist collectors to those who collect nothing and have scant knowledge of military history.
+It is not an exclusive club for the very knowledgeable or highbrow collector.
+Membership is open to all, young and old, from professional military historians and life-long specialist collectors to those who collect nothing and have an interest in, but no specialist knowledge of, military history.